Fighting in exile: who makes the real Cuban rum?

 "Don't tell us we're not Cuban."

-And Bacardi has launched an interactive theatrical experience and tasting called "Amparo" to tell the story of the Arechebalas and the "legacy that the government tried to erase."
+And Bacardi has launched an interactive theatrical experience and tasting called "Amparo" to tell the story of the Arechabalas and the "legacy that the government tried to erase."

 It was shown in New York on Tuesday, and the goal is "to tell the real story of how the real Havana Club was founded, and how that property was stolen," Ramirez said.

-Amparo Arechebala, who lived the events that were the inspiration for the show, said it was emotional but a proud moment.
+Amparo Arechabala, who lived the events that were the inspiration for the show, said it was emotional but a proud moment.

 "My husband Ramon insisted and insisted for so many years that he wanted to give it to the world, the real Havana Club," she said.